-During the year LTG acquired the remaining 73% of Watershed.
-Watershed, headquartered in Nashville, is an early stage SaaS business that focuses on developing learning analytics that provide actionable insights to customers who want to adapt their learning strategy, creating more effective learning experiences and ultimately generating verifiable business results.
-After more than 3 years of product development Watershed now has a robust platform used as part of large scale global deployments by many large corporates including Caterpillar, Verizon and PwC.
+During the year, LTG acquired the remaining 73% of Watershed.
+Watershed, headquartered in Nashville, is an early-stage SaaS business that focuses on developing learning analytics that provide actionable insights to customers who want to adapt their learning strategy, creating more effective learning experiences and ultimately generating verifiable business results.
+After more than three years of product development, Watershed now has a robust platform used as part of large-scale global deployments by many large corporates including Caterpillar, Verizon and PwC.
 Retention rates during 2018 were above 90%.
 Watershed is targeting to break even in 2019.

-Affirmity is the renamed workforce compliance and diversity business which previously operated under the PeopleFluent brand.
-Affirmity is a platform and services business enabling US corporates to monitor their compliance with federal affirmative action plans.
-The business is the leader in the US market accounting for approximately a quarter of US affirmative action plans produced and, given the increased focus on diversity issues in the workplace such as gender pay gap, LTG is looking to grow this business in the US and internationally.
+Affirmity is the renamed workforce compliance and diversity business, which previously operated under the PeopleFluent brand.
+Affirmity is a platform and services business enabling U.S. corporates to monitor their compliance with federal affirmative action plans.
+The business is the leader in the U.S. market, accounting for approximately a quarter of U.S. affirmative action plans produced and, given the increased focus on diversity issues in the workplace such as gender pay gap, LTG is looking to grow this business in the U.S. and internationally.

-VectorVMS ('Vector') is the new name for PeopleFluent's vendor management services business, which previously operated under the PeopleFluent brand.
-Vector's platforms business allows corporates to outsource the recruitment, onboarding and payment of their contractor workforce.
-We are looking to cross-sell other LTG services through Vector in 2019 and to answer client demand for 'Total Talent' solutions as businesses increasingly move towards a 'gig' economy.
+In 2018, the Content & Services division accounted for £34VectorVMS ('Vector') is the new name for PeopleFluent's vendor million or 36% of Group revenues (2017: £30.5 million; 59%) management services business, which previously operated and 30% on an annualised basis.
+Excluding the acquisitions of under the PeopleFluent brand.
+Vector's platforms business PeopleFluent and Watershed, the Civil Service Learning ('CSL') allows corporates to outsource the recruitment, onboarding contract, and adjusting revenues as if all businesses that were and payment of their contractor workforce.
+We are looking part of the Group in 2017 reported on a full-year basis, organic to cross-sell other LTG services through Vector in 2019 and to revenue on a constant currency basis declined by 8% from answer client demand for 'Total Talent' solutions as businesses £25.4 million to £23.5 million.
+Adjusted EBIT margins increased increasingly move towards a 'gig' economy. from 18% to 21%.